HugoVoss/ballsim/README.md

 ## Installation

-Clone this repository or download the rar file.
+Clone this repository or download the rar/zip file.